Mirco-Nani/TobiiWeb/README.md

  * A webpage will receive gaze coordinates only if they fall in its window, even if two webpages are visually overlapped on the screen.

 ## Contributions
-* If you're interested in modifying or extend the **Local Server**, please refer to [this](https://github.com/Mirco-Nani/TobiiWeb/blob/master/Local%20Server/README.md)
+* If you're interested in modifying or extend the **Local Server**, please refer to [this Readme](https://github.com/Mirco-Nani/TobiiWeb/blob/master/Local%20Server/README.md)
-* If you're interested in modifying or extend the **Local Client**, please refer to [this](https://github.com/Mirco-Nani/TobiiWeb/blob/master/Local%20Client/README.md)
+* If you're interested in modifying or extend the **Local Client**, please refer to [this Readme](https://github.com/Mirco-Nani/TobiiWeb/blob/master/Local%20Client/README.md)